Grace Centre for Newborn Intensive Care at The Children's Hospital at Westmead

-- Support for their breathing with a breathing machine due to prematurity, pneumonia, or surgery
+- Support for their breathing via a ventilator due to prematurity, pneumonia, or surgery

 - Special studies of body chemistry and cell biology

-As the only provider of NIDCAP training in Australia, the Grace Centre is leading the way in neonatal developmental care.
-Currently we have several NIDCAP certified professionals who lead the developmental team in meeting the needs of sick and premature infants and their families.
-Regular rounds enable the families to discuss their baby’s development, behavioural cues and participate in goal-setting for their newborn within the family.
+Our NIDCAP certified professionals lead the developmental team to meet the needs of sick and premature infants and their families.
+They're available to discuss your baby’s development, explain behavioural cues and to assist participation in goal-setting for your newborn.

-When discharge time comes, we work closely with our families to ensure that they are well prepared and can confidently and comfortably care for their baby at home.
+We work closely with families to ensure that they are well prepared and can confidently and comfortably care for their baby at home.
 This includes careful instruction on how to use specialist equipment and, if required, how to prepare and give medications.

-The booklet contains lots of useful advice and suggestions and includes helpful tips, tools and things to remember.
-Things like:
+Our Going Home booklet contains useful advice and suggestions, and includes helpful tips, tools and things to remember, like:

 - having your infant car seat fitted by a qualified professional before discharge day

-- always washing your hands and making sure visitors do the same before holding the baby, and other ways to keep your baby safe and reduce the risk of infection
+- always washing hands and making sure visitors do the same before holding your baby, and other ways to reduce the risk of infection

 - avoiding large crowds for one to two months after discharge, especially during the cold/flu season

-- techniques to prevent cot death, Sudden Infant Death Syndrome (SIDS)
+- information about Sudden Infant Death Syndrome (SIDS)